qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 - **MSE (Mean Squared Error)**:

 - **accuracy score**:
 Using accuracy as a performance measure for highly imbalanced datasets is not a good idea.
-For example, if 90% points belong to the true class in a binary classification problem, a default prediction of true for all data poimts leads to a classifier which is 90% accurate, even though the classifier has not learnt anything about the classification problem at hand!
+For example, if 90% points belong to the true class in a binary classification problem, a default prediction of true for all data points leads to a classifier which is 90% accurate, even though the classifier has not learned anything about the classification problem at hand!

 - **Precision Recall**: